Understanding the GACA Class 1 Medical Certificate for Pilots in Saudi Arabia

 Previous medical certificate (if applicable)

-Pro tip: Carry printed and digital copies of all documents.
+Pro Tip: Bring both printed and digital copies of all necessary documents.

 Helpful Resources & Official References

 Final Takeaway: A current and valid medical certificate, as stipulated by GACAR Part 67, is a non-negotiable requirement for all Saudi pilots.
-Plan well ahead, stay compliant, and let tools like Wingman Logbook automate your expiry tracking so you never miss a deadline.
+Plan ahead, remain compliant, and use tools like Wingman Logbook to automate your expiry tracking, ensuring you never miss a critical deadline.